 - In order to root your device running Android P, you must first unlock the bootloader.
 You can follow our tutorial on how to unlock bootloader on Google Pixel 2 (XL).

-Instructions to Root Android P using Magisk v16.1 Beta Update
+How to Root Android P using Magisk v16.3 Beta Update?

 Now there are two methods to do this.
 The first method is the easiest and works only if your device has TWRP recovery installed.
 The second method is for those who’d like to root their device without having to install TWRP recovery.
 The advantage of using the latter above the former is that you can still easily install OTA updates when they are available.

 Just follow the link below to our comprehensive guide to root Android P using Magisk.

 That’s it!
 Simple right?
 All the credits go to developer topjohnwu for quickly making it possible for users to root their Google Pixel/Pixel XL and Google Pixel 2/Pixel 2 XL on the latest Android version.
 If you have any questions leave them down in the comments.